andr1an/nic-api/README.md

 api.services()
 ```

-Usually, there is only one service per account.
+Usually there is only one service per account.
 To view available zones in the
-service `MY_SERVICE`, call `DnsApi.zones()`:
+service `MY_SERVICE` call `DnsApi.zones()`:

 ```python
 api.zones("MY_SERVICE")
 ```

-**Always check if the zone has any uncommitted changes to it before making any
+**Always check if there are any uncommitted changes in the zone before making
-modifications – your commit would apply all unsaved changes!**
+any modifications – your commit would apply all unsaved changes!**

 ### Getting DNS records